NHL Blades of Steel '99

 NHL Blades of Steel '99, known as NHL Pro 99 in Europe, is an ice hockey game for Nintendo 64 and Game Boy Color (as NHL Blades of Steel).
 The N64 version has Controller Pak and Rumble Pak support.
-NHL Blades of Steel '99 is the second game in the Blades of Steel series following Blades of Steel for the NES.
+NHL Blades of Steel '99 is the second game in the Blades of Steel series following Blades of Steel for the NES and the first to be officially licensed by the National Hockey League.
 The third and last game in the series, NHL Blades of Steel 2000, was released for the PlayStation.